dk-pr-task/task/README.md

 How to run the automated test
 Make sure Python is installed and configured.
 Otherwise install Python Install required Python modules via PIP if needed:
->> pip install pytest pytest-mock requests pytest-html
+> pip install pytest pytest-mock requests pytest-html

 Navigatre into the root directory (where this file is located)
 run:
->> pytest
+> pytest

 Check terminal output and test results written to /results/report.html

-Test Cases - detailed
+Manual Test Cases - detailed

 Test Case 1.1: Valid Currency Exchange (USD to EUR) Test Case ID: CER-001